SeniorApproved.org - Walk in tubs for seniors

 Standard safety features include, as you have seen, the quick drainage, grab bars, and non-slip floors.
 A heavy-duty door seal will eliminate the risk of leakage, with lifetime warranty being offered for the entire door.
 If you are suffering from arthritis, you might choose a walk-in bathtub that has level handles.
 These allow to turn the water on and off without difficulty.
 For seniors who might enjoy an occasional shower, there is an extendable showerhead wand available.
 Thanks to this feature, other family members might use the tub.

 If you have a higher budget, you might consider investing in a luxury walk-in tub.
 These have unique advantages to offer, such as the handheld showering wand.
 This allows you to have a comfortable bathing experience, despite suffering from limited mobility.
-Some walk-in tubs have modern massage systems, so that the bath time is even more relaxing, with air or water jets offering the best possible massage.
+Some walk-in tubs have modern massage systems, so that the bath time is even more relaxing, with air or water jets offering massage.
 The circulating water will remain warmer for a longer period of time.
 Chromotherapy is available with certain models, with the light transition contributing to the relaxation feeling.
 Aromatherapy is another luxury feature you might benefit from.
 The scent of essential oils will make you feel like you are at the spa.

 As many seniors might have a hard time cleaning the tub, manufacturers have designed bathtubs with self-cleaning systems.
 This is especially important for a senior who might have a hard time bending from the waist, with the filters and other mechanisms handling the cleaning process themselves.
 Higher-end models also have push button controls, so that seniors can use the bathtub easily.
 The dashboard is intuitive, being located within reach, often near the seat.
 Some models might have heated surfaces, often in the seat area.
 The neck and back area might benefit from this as well, with tension and soreness being eliminated as a result.
 To prevent water burns, many walk-in tubs feature the anti-scald technology, which ensures that the water temperature does not exceed comfortable levels.